davidrmcintyre/chat-app/readme.md

 3. **CustomActions**: This component provides custom actions for image and location sharing in the chat.
 It uses the @expo/react-native-action-sheet library for displaying an action sheet with options for choosing an image from the library, taking a picture, or sending the user's current location.
 The selected image or location is then uploaded to Firebase Storage and sent as a message.

-## Installation

-To run the app locally, follow these steps:

-1. Clone the repository:

-2. Install the dependencies:

-3. Start the Metro server:

-4. Run the app on a connected device or emulator:

 Dependencies:
 - **@react-navigation/native**: React Navigation library for screen navigation within the application.
 - **@react-navigation/native-stack**: Native stack navigator for React Navigation.